nbuggia/tika/README.md

             2 cups French lentils; 1 pound boneless, skinless chicken thighs (See Recipe Note); Grated Parmesan or Romano cheese, for serving' }]

-### This is what the articles data structure

-## GitHub configuration

-Set git email to the GitHub privacy account: 594357+nbuggia@users.noreply.github.com

-Provision a developer access token, use that as your password